Murdo-C/captainmurdo.github.io/_posts/2020-4-12-pca-marketplace-model.md

+---
+layout: post
-# The Current Account Plus Marketplace Business Model
+title: The Current Account Plus Marketplace Business Model
+---

+The model makes sense in theory but faces challenges in reality.

+---

 A common model for many neobanks is to develop a current account (or pseudo current account[^1]), provide some basic (typically non-interest bearing) savings pots, and deliver this all through a well designed mobile app.
 Revenue comes from scale and profit comes from a marketplace.